-As far as Walt Disney World planning sites go, we’re fairly laid back when it comes to itineraries.
-We do not believe in planning binders or spreadsheets, and our own trips have a great degree of spontaneity.
-Nevertheless, our normal guide offers the following words of caution: “we strongly recommend first-time visitors do not ‘wing it’ for your daily itinerary.
+Regardless of whether you use our itineraries or not (and you really should!), we strongly recommend first-time visitors do not ‘wing it’ for your daily itinerary.
 You don’t need to plan every movement so that there’s no spontaneity in your trip, just make sure you have at least a loose plan of what you’re going to do.”

-Are you planning a Walt Disney World trip in 2020 or early 2021?
+Are you planning a Walt Disney World trip in Summer 2021?
+Will you wait until COVID-19 is truly a thing of the past, or you’re fully vaccinated?
 If you’ve visited since Walt Disney World reopened, what tips, recommendations, experiences, or insight would you add to this?
 Did you feel the parks were safe?
 What about magical?
 If you’re a first-timer, is there anything else you’d like to know?
 Are you excited to experience the parks or will you wait for Walt Disney World’s 50th Anniversary in 2021 before visiting?
 We love to hear reader feedback, but please keep the comments civil.
 This is not the place for arguing about efficacy, politics, and so forth—all such comments will be deleted, irrespective of perspective.